 - not enough wait time; solution wait more (see e.g. splash:wait); - non-working localStorage in Private Mode.
 This is a common issue e.g. for websites based on AngularJS.
 If rendering doesn't work, try disabling Private mode (see How do I disable Private mode?). - Sometimes content is lazy-loaded, or loaded only in a response for user actions (e.g. page scrolling).
 Try increasing viewport size to make everything visible, and waiting a bit after that (see splash:set_viewport_full).
 You may also have to simulate mouse and keyboard events (see Interacting with a page). - Missing features in WebKit used by Splash.
-Splash now uses https://github.com/annulen/webkit, which is much more recent than WebKit provided by Qt; we'll be updating Splash WebKit as annulen's webkit develops. - Qt or WebKit bugs which cause Splash to hang or crash.
-Often the whole website works, but some specific .js (or other) file causes problems.
-In this case you can try starting splash in verbose mode (e.g. docker run -it -p8050:8050 scrapinghub/splash -v2), noting what resources are downloaded last, and filtering them out using splash:on_request or Request Filters. - Some of the crashes can be solved by disabling HTML 5 media (splash.html5_media_enabled property or html5_media HTTP API argument) note it is disabled by default. - Website may show a different content based on User-Agent header or based on IP address.
+Splash now uses https://github.com/annulen/webkit, which is much more recent than WebKit provided by Qt; we'll be updating Splash WebKit as annulen's webkit develops. - Website may show a different content based on User-Agent header or based on IP address.
 Use splash:set_user_agent to change the default User-Agent header.
 If you're running Splash in a cloud and not getting good results, try reproducing it locally as well, just in case results depend on IP address. - Website requires Flash.
 You can enable it using splash.plugins_enabled. - Website requires IndexedDB.
-Enable it using splash.indexeddb_enabled. - If there is no video or other media, use <a href="https://ht - Website has compatibility issues with Webkit version Splash is using.
+Enable it using splash.indexeddb_enabled. - If there is no video or other media, use html5_media Splash HTTP argument or splash.html5_media_enabled property to enable HTML5 media, or splash.plugins_enabled to enable Flash. - Website has compatibility issues with Webkit version Splash is using.
 A quick (though not precise) way to check it is to try opening a page in Safari.